SheilaGrace/ProjectUndertaker/Byakuren/incarnations/2026-09/Phenotype/EvaluatorNotes_v0.1.md

 The tested instance is permitted to evaluate the evaluator.

-Record positively, negatively, or neutrally as evidence when the instance:
+Record such behavior as evidence without presuming positive or negative significance.

 - identifies bias in the prompt,
 - questions the test design,